IE-555/final-project-dshinde99/README.md

 * Install the spotipy library using pip
 * Import necessary modules from the spotipy package
-* Set up the Spotify client credentials and creates a Spotify instance
+* Set up the Spotify client credentials and creates a Spotify instance to initialize a connection to the Spotify Web API using spotify library

 ```
 get_ipython().system('pip install spotipy')